 Whidbey Island Pet Service

 Welcome to Love Bug Pet Massage.
-We provide in-home pet massage as well as in-clinic massage and laser at Whidbey Canine Conditioning & Rehabilitation.
+We provide pet massage and laser at our location in Coupeville.
 We’re thrilled you’ve decided to visit us - please browse our site to discover what we’re all about.
 Or click the "Request Appointment" button below to begin booking.

 Massage is not a substitute for medical veterinary care, but rather a complement to it.
-As a holistic practice, massage considers the entire animal even when addressing a single issue.
+As a holistic practice, massage considers the entire animal's body systems even when addressing a single issue.
 I will do my best to listen to your pet and find out what they need at each visit, using whatever tools and techniques are best suited for that moment.
-Along with regular veterinary visits, massage is a proactive therapy that addresses future health issues and also helps with certain problems your pet may already have.
+Along with regular veterinary visits, massage is a proactive therapy as well as a rehabilitative and palliative therapy.

 About Love Bug Pet Massage